Gyuracz/HomeNetworkWebsite/README.md

 # HomeNetworkWebsite
-Monitoring webapp for my home server
+Monitoring webapp for my home server made in php.